MadalenaSousa/DissertationProject/README.md

 1. Install [Unity](https://unity3d.com/pt/get-unity/download), if you don't have it installed already;
 2. Download the repository files;
-3. Use Unity Hub to find the folder with the files and open that folder as a Unity project.
+3. Use Unity Hub to find the folder with the files and open that folder as a Unity project;
+4. Click on the blue play button at the top to run the visualization.

 > **Note:** If, when the project opens, you see an error regarding the NuGet package, clear the error and proceed normally.